TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/06 - Tosca Distributed Agent Configuration.md

 ![](./img/Pasted%20image%2020230216114034.png)

 Setup the workspace details.
-Click the ... button and navigate the the `*.tws` file which Tosca created for the repository back in the 04 - Database
+Click the ... button and navigate the the `*.tws` file which Tosca created for the repository back in the 04 - Database Repository Setup

 ![](./img/Pasted%20image%2020230216114119.png)

+Next Check that the Connect To Server is returning a green tick this means everything is sorted for the communication service.

 ![](./img/Pasted%20image%2020230216114135.png)

+Next if there is a neew

 ![](./img/Pasted%20image%2020230216114151.png)